LookaApp/white-label/docs/pricing.md

 ## If you're looking to re-sell logo packages...

-These plans might make sense if you're a website builder, domain host, or an automated design service, among other things.
+These plans might make sense if you're a website builder, domain host registrar, or an automated design service (among other things), and you'd like to include logo packages as part of your overall offering.

 ### Billed annually *(save 50%)*